-Other well-received novels include Love in the Time of Cholera, The Autumn of the Patriarch, and The General in his Labyrinth, a treatment of the final months of Simón Bolívar (see p.
-4 of History and Myth).
-In the 1990s, García Márquez wrote a nonfiction account of kidnappings ordered by drug kingpin Pablo Escobar (see p.
-9 of History and Myth).
+Other well-received novels include Love in the Time of Cholera, The Autumn of the Patriarch, and The General in his Labyrinth, a treatment of the final months of Simón Bolívar (see History and Myth).
+In the 1990s, García Márquez wrote a nonfiction account of kidnappings ordered by drug kingpin Pablo Escobar (see History and Myth).
 In addition to novels, García Márquez wrote memoirs, short stories, screenplays, and nonfiction works that brought him widespread acclaim and commercial success.
 Upon Gabo's death in 2014, President Santos proclaimed him "the greatest Colombian who ever lived."